Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 14. Sylvester Stallone's first movie was in a porno called Party at Kitty and Stud's.
 The film came out in 1970 and was his first starring role.
 He was paid $200 for two days' work.
 Stallone has since said he did the film out of desperation after he was evicted and homeless for several days.

 15. During World War II, Audrey Hepburn was a courier for resistance fighters in Holland.

 16. Woody Harrelson's father was an assassin.
 His estranged dad was the killer of federal judge John H. Wood Jr.; Harrelson has said he visited his father in federal prison.

 17. Tim Allen was arrested in 1978 for possession of 1.4 pounds of cocaine and was jailed for two years.
-His overall sentence was shortened when he named other people involved, and was let out on parole.
+His overall sentence was shortened when he named other people involved and was let out on parole.

 18. Samuel L. Jackson was part of a group of college students that held a group of trustees at Morehouse College Hostage, one of which was Martin Luther King Sr. The reason behind the hostage situation was a demand for the school to change its curriculum and governance.
 The college agreed but Jackson was charged with unlawful confinement and was suspended for two years.

-19. James Lipton, host of Inside the Actors Studio, was once a pimp in France.
+19. James Lipton, the host of Inside the Actors Studio, was once a pimp in France.
 Prostitution was legal in France at the time.